 New customers only.
 18+, BeGambleAware.org.
 Min deposit £10.
 Money back as bonus.
 Wagering requirements: Sportsbook 3x at min. odds of 1.40 (2/5), Casino 25x.
 Only one bonus can be used at a time, Sportsbook bonus must be wagered before using the Casino, unless the bonus has been forfeited.
 Bonus will expire after 7 days of opt-in.
 Full T&C's Apply

 Other Events at the Course

-Like most Arena Racing Group courses, Worcester Racecourse hosts a number of post-raceday musical extravaganzas.
+Like most Arena Racing Group courses, the Worcester course hosts a number of post-raceday musical extravaganzas.
 These run throughout the season, though particular events such as Ladies Day will always be accompanied by further entertainment.

 In addition, Worcester Racetrack remains available for private hire all year around.
 It’s a very popular destination for private parties and corporate events, in addition to weddings and Christmas parties.

 Punters and race-goers love to keep up with the weather to predict going conditions, as well as making sure what they wear is suitable.
 Here’s the current weather forecast for Worcester:

 Worcester is a charming national hunt track, often plagued by flooding it specialises in summer jumping.
 Set in a beautiful rural location it is popular with locals and racing fans.
 Whilst it doesn’t host particularly high-class races it is always popular and well-attended.
 Booking ahead is recommended particularly for the County Enclosure.
 It is a fab little course and we recommend it very highly.